Hi, and thanks for stopping by!

 Out in the real world and post-graduation, I worked with Marriott for a few years as a restaurant supervisor and, eventually, manager.
 I also worked at a few stand-alone, independently owned restaurants and for one brief movement at an animal hospital that introduced me to dog training, a new hobby of mine.
 Life has taken me all the way from living and working in Downtown Chicago, to Orlando, Florida, and now Southern California.
 I also lived in Arkansas!

 Wanting to take control of my life and sick of being a glorified babysitter, working holidays, and working all the hours in the world unable to see my family during important moments, I turned inward and asked myself, “What do you love to do?”
 I loved to serve people in restaurants but the work wasn’t resonating with me anymore.

 When I was younger, I would log on to AOL (insert dial-up tone here) and send emails to authors asking them how to be a writer.
 And then Sarah Dessen (I KNOW, right?!) replied.
 She said to just write.
 And then write some more.

 I recalled that moment while wondering how to take control of my working life but not knowing how to go about it.
 Should I take classes, or just start writing a book today?
 Then the universe pointed me to freelance writing, content marketing, and virtual assistance.
-I had so many interests and skills (like dog training, animal behavior, and creative writing) that I knew writing about such skills was a perfect fit.
-I could apply everything I’ve learned over the years, including my entertaining accents that regulars at my bar loved.
+I had so many interests and skills (like project management, customer service, design, and creative writing) that I knew Content by Carrie Jean, or CBCJ, was a fit.
+I could apply everything I’ve learned over the years in the hospitality industry

 So I mashed my passion for writing, a knack for administrative organization, and creativity into this: Content by Carrie Jean.